Annapurna Himalayan Trek – 10 Days

 - You can also use this tour as a base for a tailor-made itinerary.
 For example, we could add on more time exploring the Kathmandu Valley or relaxing in Pokhara, or add some wildlife safaris in Chitwan or Bardia National Parks.
 We can also adjust the trekking route and add some exciting white water rafting on the Seti, Trisuli or Bhote Koshi rivers.
 To discuss your ideas or to get some suggestions from one of our travel consultants, please fill in our tailor-made request form.

-The required number of local staff and porters to carry your luggage during the trek (We assign one porter for every two guests).
+The required number of local staff and porters to carry your luggage during the trek (We assign one porter for every two guests.)

-Food, accommodation, salary, insurance, equipment and medicine for all staff.
+Food, accommodation, salary, insurance, equipment and medicine for all staff

-Annapurna Conservation Park permits and TIMS permit for trekking.
+Annapurna Conservation Park permits and TIMS permit for trekking

-Free Ace the Himalaya duffel/kit bag and sun hat (yours to keep).
+Free Ace the Himalaya duffel/kit bag and sun hat (yours to keep)

-Sightseeing/Monument entrance fees in Kathmandu.
+Sightseeing/Monument entrance fees in Kathmandu

-All our government taxes, vat, tourist service charges.
+All our government taxes, vat, tourist service charges

 Price Does not Include

-Lunch and dinner whilst in Kathmandu and Pokhara.
+Lunch and dinner in Kathmandu and Pokhara

-Travel insurance which covers emergency Rescue and Evacuation.
-(See the travel insurance page)
+Travel insurance which covers emergency rescue and evacuation (See the travel insurance page.)

-International airfare and airport departure tax (See the international flights page)
+International airfare and airport departure tax (See the international flights page.)

-Alcoholic, hot and cold drinks.
+Alcoholic, hot and cold drinks

-Tips for trekking staff and driver (Tipping is expected).
+Tips for trekking staff and driver (Tipping is expected.)

-Any others expenses which are not mentioned on 'Price Includes' section.
+Any others expenses that are not mentioned in the Price Includes section

 - You can get a single supplementary room in Kathmandu & Pokhara for USD150 per person for the entire trip.
 In the mountains during your trek the accommodation will be twin sharing or dormitory style and the upgrade is not possible.